BestTimesToVisit.com Logo

 Abu Dhabi Taxi

 Cost:Starting fare around AED 10, with AED 2 per kilometer thereafter.
-Surcharges apply during peak hours and for airport trips.
+Surge pricing during peak hours.

 Tip:Use Careem or Uber apps for easier booking and fare transparency.
-Negotiate the fare beforehand for longer distances outside the city center.
-Avoid taxis that don't use the meter; insist on it being switched on.
+Ensure the meter is running; negotiate the fare beforehand for longer distances outside the city.
+Tipping isn't mandatory but a small amount is appreciated for excellent service.

-Cost:Varies depending on distance, time of day, and vehicle type.
-Generally comparable to taxis, sometimes slightly cheaper.
+Cost:Fares vary depending on distance, time of day, and vehicle type.
+Check the app for estimated prices before booking.

 Similar Destinations